 Beginning of term of office: 31 December 2008.
-Term of office: 5 years.

 Area of responsibility: The Chairman of the Management Board is responsible for managing Sava Reinsurance Company, co-ordinating the activities of the Management Board, controlling, general affairs, personnel, organisational and legal affairs, and public relations.
+Memberships of other management or supervisory bodies:

-- Zavarovalnica Tilia, d.d., Seidlova cesta 3, 8000 Novo mesto - Chairman of the Supervisory Board; - Banka Celje, d.d., Vodnikova cesta 2, 3000 Celje Deputy Chairman of the Supervisory Board.
+- Zavarovalnica Tilia, d.d., Seidlova cesta 3, 8000 Novo mesto Chairman of the Supervisory Board; - Banka Celje, d.d., Vodnikova cesta 2, 3000 Celje Deputy Chairman of the Supervisory Board.